QuentinRougemont/EASYstrata/README.md

 *	 Run **GeneSpace** between your genomes (and eventual ancestral genome) to infer broad pattern of synteny.
 This includes the inference of single copy orthologs by **orthofinder**
 *	 Run **minimap** between genes to infer gene synteny
 *	Run **paml** to estimate synonymous divergence (d<sub>S</sub>) between the sequences/regions of interest
+*	Perform various plots:
+	*		 circos plot,
+	*		 d<sub>S</sub> along the genome,
+	*		 ideogram,
-*	Perform various plots: circos plot, d<sub>S</sub> along the genome, ideogram, etc. (example plots are given below)
+	*		 etc. (example plots are given below)
-*	Infer the most likely number of evolutionary strata using a changepoint analysis and produce plots with the results
+*	Infer the most likely number of evolutionary strata using a changepoint analysis and produce plots with the results:
+	*		 estimates most likely number of strata (model weight)  ,
+	*		 use Bayes-Factors to assess differences among strata ,
+	*		 plot changepoint location and uncertainty, convergence of the MCMC, other diagnostic plots
+	*		 plot circos colored based on numbers of strata
+	*		 plot ideogram colored based on numbers of strata
+	*		 plot strata numbers along the genome and along ancestral order

 The following options allow you to run only certain parts of the workflow.